OTCExchange/OTCE-ICO-GENERATOR/README.md

 We also have added the ability to work with your newly deployed ICO contract from within our web app.

-# You are now able to:
+# INTERACT WITH YOUR CONTRACT:

 1. balanceOf() - returns the token balance of an address
 2. transfer() - transfers tokens to an address